orels1/orels-vrc-configs/wrld_3641b8d9-04da-4ee4-8b06-966ca097b1a3/README.md

-    "video": [], // Array of names to default-disable video player for "rain": [], // Array of names to default-disable rain for "imagePad": [], // Array of names to default-disable image pads for "pathBased" {
+    "video": [], // Array of names to default-disable video player for "rain": [], // Array of names to default-disable rain for "imagePad": [], // Array of names to default-disable image pads for "visualizerSync": [], // Array of names to enforce local-only visualizer for "pathBased" {
       "Gimmick/Audio Reverb Zone": [], // Array of names to default-disable audio reverb zones for } // Object of path-name[] to disable